ptr-br/Pedestrian-Detection/README.md

 ### Libraries
 This project is developed in Python 3.6
-You will need install some libraries in order to run the code.
+You will need to install some libraries in order to run the code.
 Libraries and respective version are:

 - jupyter 1.0.0